A framework for understanding how the anti-trans movement works and how we defeat it.

 About the Author

-The Trans Justice Project is a trans-led organisation whose mission is to connect, coordinate, train, and build a powerful movement standing up for justice, freedom, and equality for all trans and gender diverse people.
-Contribute to the Trans Justice Project crowdfunder.
+The Trans Justice Project is building a powerful trans-led movement standing up for justice, freedom, and equality for all trans and gender diverse people.
+Support their work by following them on Instagram or visiting their website.

 Explore Further